cloudmesh/pi/content/en/tutorial/raspberry-burn/index.md

 you@yourlaptop $ cloudmesh-installer get pi
 ```

+### 4.3 Create an SSH key

-Finally, ensure you have an RSA key pair in `~/.ssh`.
-You can create one as follows.
-Use the default location in `~/.ssh/id_rsa`
+It is important that we can easily accesss the manager and worker nodes from the laptop/desktop.
+Hence we create a keypait in `~/.ssh`.
+You can create one as follows by accepting the default location in `~/.ssh/id_rsa`

 ```bash
 you@yourlaptop $ ssh-keygen
 ```

-We will use this default key to access our cluster after burning
+Please use a unique and strong passphrase.
+We will use this default key to access our cluster after burning.

-## 4. Writing our cluster configuration
+## 5. Writing our cluster configuration

 Cloudmesh has a simple system for managing cluster configurations as an inventory.
 We do this management for you, but you can controll it also from the commandline.